nvimdev/dope/README.md

 Use these apis to config your keymap in `keymap` folder.
 In this folder `keymap/init.lua` is necessary but if you

-have many vim mode remap you can config them in `keymap/other-file.lua` in cosynvim is `config.lua` just an
+have many vim mode remap you can config them in `keymap/other-file.lua` in dope is `config.lua` just an

 example file.
 Then config plugins keymap in `keymap/init.lua`. the example of api usage